tummychow/lanyon-hugo/CONTRIBUTING.md

 The index implements a full view of each item whose content type is `post`.
 This is quite repetitive and overlaps heavily with `post/single.html`.
 I plan to add a `post/summary.html` in the future, which does not include the default header and footer, and which sets the post title to a link.
 Then, I can replace this with `{{ .Render "summary" }}` to reduce code repetition.

-You may notice that the pagination buttons from the original Lanyon are conspicuously missing.
-Jekyll has a pagination feature which generates extra HTML in the output site, so that you can go through pages of past posts easily.
-This isn't available in Hugo yet.
-Hugo provides indexes, which can list stuff, but breaking those lists into paginated pieces is another matter.
-I am probably going to wait until Hugo provides support for this feature.
-Then I'll add the pagination buttons back.

 ## Post List
 The post list is implemented using a Hugo section index, which can list pages under a certain content type (in this case, the `post` type).
 This index is defined at `layouts/indexes/post.html`.
 It renders posts using the `layouts/post/li.html` view, which just shows the post's time and date as a list item.
 Hugo indexes are also nodes, like the homepage (a node is any page in the output, that doesn't have a content type).